Neuroevolution in Games: State of the Art and Open Challenges: Neuroevolution

 \section{Neuroevolution}

+The reasons for the wide applicability and lasting popularity of neuroevolution include that very many AI and control problems can be cast as optimization problems, where what is optimized is a general function approximator (such as a neural network).
+Another important reason for the attractiveness of this paradigm is that the method is grounded in biological metaphor and evolutionary theory.
 This section introduces the basic concepts and ideas behind neuroevolution.
 NE is motivated by the evolution of biological nervous systems and applies abstractions of natural evolution (i.e.\ \emph{evolutionary algorithms}) to generate artificial neural networks.
 ANNs are generally represented as networks composed of interconnected nodes (i.e.\ \emph{neurons}) that are able to compute values based on external inputs provided to the network.
-The "behavior" of an ANN is typically determined based on the architecture of the network and the strength (i.e.\ \emph{weights}) of the connections between the neurons.
+The ``behavior'' of an ANN is typically determined based on the architecture of the network and the strength (i.e.\ \emph{weights}) of the connections between the neurons.

 Training an ANN to solve a computational problem involves finding suitable network parameters such as its topology and/or weights of the synaptic connections.
 The basic idea behind neuroevolution is to train the network with an evolutionary algorithm, which is a class of stochastic, population-based search methods inspired by Darwinian evolution.
-An important design choice in NE is the genetic representation (i.e.\ genotype) of the neural network that the combination and mutations operators manipulate.
+An important design choice in NE is the genetic representation (i.e.\ genotype) of the neural network that the combination and mutation operators manipulate.
 For example, one of the earliest and most straightforward ways to encode an ANN with a fixed topology (i.e.\ the topology of the network is determined by the user) is based on the concatenation of the numerical network weight values into a vector of real numbers.